North Korean missile tests could pose a risk to passenger planes

 "You wouldn't even know it was coming," he said, speaking anonymously as he was not authorized by his employer to discuss sensitive matters.

-"The issue is North Korea is firing missiles out of their airspace jurisdiction ... it's quite a big threat."
+"The issue is North Korea is firing missiles out of (its) airspace jurisdiction. ...
+It's quite a big threat."

-A decision to adjust flight paths to compensate for any potential risk from North Korean activity would likely be a costly and difficult one, said CNN's Soucie.
+A decision to adjust flight paths to compensate for any potential risk from North Korean activity would likely be a costly and difficult one, said Soucie, the CNN analyst.

 "The bigger picture is the fact that no one really has the authority to mandate (a no-fly zone)," he said.
 "It's up to each airline to make that decision."

-Such a decision could be prohibitively costly for many airlines, as it would require a significant diversion from usual flight paths and airways, potentially racking up large fuel costs for long-haul flights such as those bound from Asia to Western Europe.
+Such a decision by an airline would require a significant diversion from usual flight paths and airways, potentially racking up large fuel costs for long-haul flights such as those bound from Asia to Western Europe.

-The Hong Kong pilot said that it would likely force some flights to carry out "technical stops to land and refuel somewhere" in order to complete their routes.
+The Hong Kong pilot said it would likely force some flights to carry out "technical stops to land and refuel somewhere" to complete their routes.